deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/featurestores.rst

    :width: 50%
    :target: _images/address_schema.png

-This kinds of application schemas can be served using the SQL feature store or the memory feature store.
+These kinds of application schemas can be served using the SQL feature store or the memory feature store.

 -------------------
 Shape feature store